vaibhav129/CCTV-FOOTAGE-ENHANCEMENT/README.md

 #### 4)Morphological operators
 Morphology refers to a group of image processing methods that work with pictures depending on their forms.
 There are four primary operations.

+a) Dilation:
-a) Dilation: White pixels dilate or expand, while black pixels contract.
+   White pixels dilate or expand, while black pixels contract.
+b) Erosion:
-b) Erosion: The opposite of dilation.
+   The opposite of dilation.
-c) Erosion and then dilation are the first steps in the opening process.
+c) Closure:
-d) Closure: Dilation followed by erosion.
+    Dilation followed by erosion.